 Choose an MP.
-It doesn't matter which, so long as it is not Julie Marson (\), Boris Johnson or Keir Starmer (P.S.
-Nigel Farage is not an MP - neither is Nicola Sturgeon - but lots of government ministers are e.g. Rishi Sunak)
+It doesn't matter which, so long as it is not Julie Marson (), Rishi Sunak or Keir Starmer (P.S.
+Boris Johnson & Nigel Farage are not MPs - neither is Nicola Sturgeon - but lots of government ministers are e.g. Jeremy Hunt)

-(\) the newly elected MP for Hertford/Stortford
+() the MP for Hertford/Stortford

-Use the bridging period up to create a factfile about that MP.
+Use the bridging period to create a factfile about that MP.
 You will need to include: